 When she is not assessing individuals, giving dietary advice or doing research, she enjoys writing for different online magazines and news forum.
 She has written nutrition-related articles for The Conversation, which is an independent source of news and views, sourced from the academic and research community.
-She has also contributed to blog posts and articles for BBC, HuffPost, Thrive Magazine, LifeHack and more.
+She has also contributed to articles for BBC Food, Women’s Health Magazine UK, Stylist Magazine and more.
 Some of her articles have been republished in The Independent News and Yahoo News.

 She also has also been invited to speak at various events across London that focus on improving the wellbeing of young people – particularly those from black and minority ethnic groups and provides ethnic-specific nutrition advice and information.

-Her role as a Dietitian is very multifaceted.
-Tai has different skill sets that she utilises to help people make positive healthy eating and lifestyle choices.
+Tai’s role as a Dietitian is very multifaceted, no two days are the same for her.
+However, in all she does, she uses her different skill sets to help people make positive healthy eating and lifestyle choice tailored to their needs.